inexorgame-obsolete/wiki-mirror/Coding-Standards.md

 Large parts of the codebase are using standard types (maps, vector, list) which are implemented in shared/tools.h.
-In some parts of inexor, standard types can be used, but for the most, we are going to run into name collisions.
+In some parts of Inexor, standard types can be used, but for the most, we are going to run into name collisions.

 ### Vectors